anyapages/holy-grail-app/README.md

 ## Learn More

-To learn more about Redis, check out the [redis documentation](https://redis.io/documentation) and [download](https://redis.io/download).
+To learn about Redis, check out the [redis documentation](https://redis.io/documentation) and [installation](https://redis.io/download).

 ## License